Language: EN

 Optocouplers with Arduino

 There are many optocouplers that we can use with Arduino.
-In general, they are inexpensive devices.
-We can find them at a cost, depending on the models, from 0.05€ to 0.30€, searching in international sellers on eBay or AliExpress.
+In general, they are cheap devices.
+We can find them for a cost, depending on the models, from €0.05 to €0.30, looking at international sellers on eBay or AliExpress.

-Some common models are the 817c (PC817, EL817…), optocouplers with a phototransistor receiver, for a cost of about 0.05€.
+Some common models are the 817c (PC817, EL817…), optocouplers with a phototransistor receiver, costing around €0.05.

-The 4N2X (4N25, 4N26) and 4N3X (4N35, 4N38) series are also common, all of them with a phototransistor receiver and a cost of between 0.10€ to 0.20€.
+The 4N2X series (4N25, 4N26) and 4N3X (4N35, 4N38) are also common, all with phototransistor receivers and costs ranging from €0.10 to €0.20.

-Within the optocouplers with a photodiode + transistor (high speed), we have the 6N13X (6N135 and 6N137), with a cost of about 0.30€.
+Among the photodiode + transistor (high speed) optocouplers, we have the 6N13X (6N135 and 6N137), costing around €0.30.

-Finally, the MOC3063 and similar ones, are optocouplers with a phototriac receiver, with a cost of about 0.20€.
+Finally, the MOC3063 and similar, are optocouplers with a phototriac receiver, costing around €0.20.

 How to use an optocoupler with Arduino?

-Arduino optocoupled signal emitter
+Arduino emitting an optocoupled signal

 arduino-optoacoplador-salida